-“Fishery performance—fishery CPUE is showing a contrasting pattern from the stock biomass trend, unusual spatial pattern of fishing, changes in the percent of TAC taken, changes in the duration of fishery openings.”
+“Fishery-informed stock considerations—fishery CPUE is showing a contrasting pattern from the stock biomass trend, unusual spatial pattern of fishing, changes in the percent of TAC taken, changes in the duration of fishery openings.”

-Assessment considerations.
+Assessment-related considerations.

 The GOA Pacific cod assessment does not show a strong retrospective pattern in recent estimates of spawning biomass, either in the data retrospective or in the model retrospective across recent assessments (Fig. 2.20).
 The retrospective pattern in spawning biomass in the current assessment is negative, which means that as years of data were added to the model the estimates of spawning biomass increase.
 All in all, Model 24.0 is responding appropriately to observed data sources.
 An additional assessment concern, as it relates to projecting biomass and management quantities, is that the projection model uses mean recruitment from 1977 – 2022 to project biomass into future years.
 However, Model 24.0 continues to estimate below average recruitment since 2014.
 Therefore, given these recent low recruitment estimates it is likely that the forecasted spawning biomass is overly optimistic.
 However, the effect on the two-year projections to result in ABC and OFL recommendations is not largely impacted by this recruitment assumption, as the year classes that are assumed to be at mean recruitment aren’t contributing much to the overall level of spawning biomass in the short term.
 For the reasons that Model 24.0 is fitting the available data reasonably well, does not have a concerning retrospective pattern, and the mean recruitment assumption in the projections does not have a large impact on short term ABC and OFL recommendations, we rate the assessment considerations category at level 1, with typical to moderately increased uncertainty.